-Saudi Arabia is a priority partner for Switzerland because of its role in the world economy, in the Muslim world and in the Middle East.
-In recent years the two countries have significantly improved the framework conditions for trade between them.
+Saudi Arabia is an important partner for Switzerland because of its role in the world economy, the Muslim world and the Middle East.
+The two countries have strengthened relations in recent years and improved the conditions for trade.

 Bilateral relations Switzerland–Saudi Arabia

 Key aspects of diplomatic relations

 Since the second half of the 20th century, Switzerland has been a popular destination for Saudis, who appreciate its tourist infrastructure, schools and healthcare system.
 Saudi Arabia is the custodian of Islam's holiest sites (Mecca and Medina), a major oil producer, home to the Gulf Cooperation Council, a member of G20, and an influential country in the Middle East.
 The country is therefore an important partner for Switzerland.
 At the political level, the two countries work together in a wide range of areas, both bilaterally and multilaterally.